Methylphenidate (Ritalin) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Art therapy

-Residential drug rehab and outpatient drug rehab are two primary options for Ritalin addiction treatment after detox.
-Below is a brief comparison of these two types of treatment, but an addiction treatment professional can help you determine which type of rehab is right for you.
+Residential Ritalin rehab and outpatient Ritalin rehab are two primary options for Ritalin addiction treatment after detox.
+Below is a brief comparison of these two types of treatment, but an addiction treatment professional can help you determine which type of Ritalin rehab is right for you.

 In residential rehab, clients: